 When a visitor lands on your website through any of your marketing campaigns, your landing page is unarguably the decisive factor in determining whether he/she converts or not.
-And even if you’ve got everything right on your landing page, your visitors can’t trust it.
+And even if you’ve got everything right on your website landing page, your visitors can’t trust it.
 Also, it might look insecure to them, due to which most of them won’t convert.

 Data from Statista shows that 17% of visitors leave a site before converting into customers only because of security-related concerns.

 That’s why ensuring security and trust in your landing page should be among your top priorities.
-Anyone who visits your landing page should feel that they’re dealing with a safe and trustworthy business.
+Anyone who visits your website landing page should feel that they’re dealing with a safe and trustworthy business.

 7 Tips to Ensure the Security of Your Landing Page